jam1015/evil-god-toggle/README.md

-If a characterwise region is active and `evil-god-toggle-persist-visual` is `always` or `to-evil`, it stashes the region bounds/orientation and restores visual selection; otherwise it falls back to the specified `alternate_target`.
+If a characterwise region is active and `evil-god-toggle-persist-visual` is `always` or `to-evil`, it stashes the region bounds/orientation and restores visual selection; otherwise it falls back to the specified `alternate-target`.
 Protects against minibuffer invocation.

 **Intended Purpose:** The recommended exit entry point for keybindings (e.g. [Escape]{.kbd}), handling visual persistence and landing in the